robhowe-A/WinHttpRequest/README.md

-# HttpRequest
+# HttpRequest Repository
 This repository stores a windows application project (Desktop + .NET + C#).
-The application, called Http Request, provides a gui means of sending http requests and displaying the response data in useful ways.
 The public (instead of private) nature of this repository is to allow for a showcase of my development ability.
 It is not for software distribution.
 It is for exploring, reading, or learning from.
 To that extent, this repository will not include the future application's full source code.
 It is, however, a starting point.

+# Main
+The application, called HTTP Request, provides a GUI means of sending customized HTTP requests and displaying the response data in useful ways.
+It provides a close inspection of request and response data in server-based web environments.
+For developers or security analysis, this tool promotes testing, inspecting and improving your website's behavior.

 <img src="HTTPRequest_v1.9.1-alpha.png" width="35%" alt="Application updated to include advanced submission options.">